 Image from Bernd Helfert

 A backup is a recording of the entire physical mind/body state of any entity (animal, bot, baseline human equivalent, or transapient), created with the intent that it might be replicated at a later date.
+Backups can be remote (data transmitted to a secure facility) or local (data stored on an implant).
+It is common for terragens to use both strategies concurrently.

 Religious responses to backup technology are extremely varied in nature.
 Some religions prohibit or strongly discourage the use of backup technology, while others regard it as irrelevant to larger questions.
 Still others have made resurrection via backup a recognized sacrament.
 Some manage to hold to one point of view in one circumstance and another of the three points of view in another.
+Various faiths have rituals surrounding the making of a new backup and reconsitution on one, such as; transferring a backup file to a priest through physical contact, undergoing periods of backup abstination to better reflect on mortality, spending an interlude in a virtual afterlife prior to reconstitution for evaluation of one's life actions and/or hedonistic or masochistic activity etc.

 - Bailout Device